16: YPONOMEUTIDAE, 17: YPSOLOPHIDAE, 18: PLUTELLIDAE

 A perfect visual representation of what moth larvae do best, fresh, green vegetation going in one end and brown waste coming out of the other.

-17.003 Honeysuckle Moth (Ypsolopha dentella) in the garden, July 13th 05.
+17.003 Honeysuckle Moth (Ypsolopha dentella) in my garden at Skircoat Green, July 13th 05.
 Captured by day.

-17.005 Wainscot Smudge (Ypsolopha scabrella) in the kitchen, Aug.
+17.005 Tufted Scallop (Ypsolopha scabrella) in my kitchen at Skircoat Green, Aug.
 2nd 2010.
 Captured at night.

-17.010 White-shouldered Smudge (Ypsolopha parenthesella) at North Dean meadow on July 15th 06.
+17.010 White-shouldered Ochre (Ypsolopha parenthesella) at North Dean meadow on July 15th 06.
 This was back in the day when I used to photograph moths in the early morning gloom with a Cool Light attached to my Nikon Coolpix.
 Happy days!

-17.011 Variable Smudge (Ypsolopha ustella) at North Dean wood on Sept.
+17.011 Varied Ochre (Ypsolopha ustella) at North Dean wood on Sept.
 14th 09.
 Captured by day.

-17.012 Pied Smudge (Ypsolopha sequella), North Dean wood, Sept.
+17.012 Pied Rabbit Moth (Ypsolopha sequella), North Dean wood, Sept.
 1st 08.
 Captured by day.

 18.001 Diamond-back Moth disturbed by day at Hollas Lane Nature Reserve, May 19th 2019.

-18.003 Grey-streaked Diamond-back (Plutella porectella) at a canal-side field near West Vale on May 21st 2014.
+18.003 Streaked Diamond-back (Plutella porectella) at a canal-side field near West Vale on May 21st 2014.
 A field observation on Common Nettle.
 Considering the large amount of the moth's foodplant, Dame's Violet, growing on the site it's not surprising to find this species here.

 No comments: